 Focus on the Earth and geoscience-related badges and projects to celebrate Earth Science Week.
 For example, the staff at Vulcan's Manassas, Virginia, quarry invite local Boy Scout troops to use the quarry property to work on three merit badges.

 Organize after school activities at day care centers, schools, or YMCAs around an Earth Science theme.
 Students at Wesleyan University plan to conduct after school activities at YMCA-organized programs at five elementary schools.

-Incorporate the national Earth Science Week theme of "Understanding Climate" or use your own theme!
+Incorporate the national Earth Science Week theme of "Geoscience Is for Everyone" or use your own theme!
 A theme can provide a focal point for your Earth Science Week events and activities.
 You may want to use a broad theme, such as evolution in Earth history, or a specific theme, such as minerals in our lives.
 If you use a theme, please tell us where and how you used it to celebrate Earth Science Week.

 - Advances in Earth Science

 - Contributions of Earth Science

 - Earth Science Matters